Juhmer-Tena/saorpg_roller/README.md

 Using a high availability (HA) Kubernetes cluster is not necessary for a project of this scale.

+## Deploying the application

+Run `docker compose -f <filename for use case> up -d` (or if you're using podman do `podman compose up -d`).
+The following use cases are provided:

+* `compose.dev.yaml` use for developing the applications and services
+* `compose.windows.yaml` used for a "production-like" deployment but on Windows (needed due to file permission mapping issues with containerization technologies)
+* `compose.yaml` used for production deployment on Linux

+List of containers that should now be deployed:

+* database
+* backend
+* proxy
+* frontend
+* sqitch is not deployed actively and is just used to initialize the database

+You should now be able to access the application by visiting <http://localhost:8080>.

 ## Using Devcontainers

 The devcontainers are created using the compose specification and include a container for the